 Babies learn to talk during the first two years of their life.
-Various sounds may be uttered in the first month or two, and by 10 to 14 months babies usually speak their first word.
-There is a huge variance in the rate that speech develops in children; generally an infant will begin to utter sentences at 18 to 24 months.
+Various sounds may be uttered in the first month or two, and by 10-14 months babies usually speak their first word.

 Babies who are taught sign language are often able to communicate by sign well before they learn how to communicate with words.

-Mother of two and owner of two child care centres in Sydney, Nesha O'Neill started teaching her son Dylan, baby sign language at three months of age.
+Mother of two and owner of two childcare centres in Sydney, Nesha O'Neill started teaching her son Dylan Auslan baby sign language, taught by Australian Baby Hands, at three months of age.

-"As I work in child care, it's all too common for me to see children getting upset and frustrated when they can't communicate what they want - when I saw a way for me to help my pre-verbal kids communicate without getting aggravated, I jumped on it."
+"As I work in childcare, it's all too common for me to see children getting upset and frustrated when they can't communicate what they want," she says.
+"So when I saw a way for me to help my pre-verbal kids communicate without getting aggravated, I jumped on it."

 The family started to use sign immediately after the birth of her second child, Olivia, with Nesha incorporating specific gestures into the children's daily routines, talking to them as they went about their day.

-Mother to 20-month-old Valentino, Leanne Guglielmi, started to use baby sign when he was nine months old.
-She chose five specific signs to teach him at first, 'milk', 'drink', 'eat', 'ball' and 'telephone'.
+Leanne Guglielmi, mother to 20-month-old Valentino, started to use baby sign when her son was nine months old.
+She chose five specific signs to teach him at first: 'milk', 'drink', 'eat', 'ball' and 'telephone'.

 "After two months of signing daily with Valentino, he clearly used the sign for 'milk' with me, I was thrilled.
 We chose these signs with some geared towards helping us understand his needs, and a couple to make signing fun for him, allowing him to express himself and communicate about things he was interested in playing with, such as a ball and phone."

 "After listening to him whinge over a toy which was switched off, not realising what he wanted from me, I started to use the sign 'help' to him.
-After two days he had learned the sign and would calmly and silently walk into whichever room I was in, sign 'help' and then take my hand to where he needed me and point at the toy and sign 'help' again - we were really communicating - it was brilliant!"
+After two days he had learned the sign and would calmly and silently walk into whichever room I was in, sign 'help' and then take my hand to where he needed me and point at the toy and sign 'help' again," she says.
+"We were really communicating - it was brilliant!"

 There has been significant global research into the benefits of baby sign for children, including its successful use with children with developmental delays and special needs.
 Studies also show that children who have been taught baby sign language have increased and early spoken vocabularies, and improved cognitive and communication skills throughout childhood.

-At Nesha's child care centre, staff and children alike have reaped the social and developmental rewards of implementing communication through baby sign, "We've seen some lovely examples of children seeing others who were upset, recognising their signs, and trotting off to collect the item that the other child wants (teddy/book etc) and bringing it back for them.
+"We've seen some lovely examples of children seeing others who were upset, recognising their signs, and trotting off to collect the item that the other child wants - such as a teddy or book etc - and bringing it back for them.

 Baby sign has benefits for parents and children - enriching familial relationships, helping parents understand their baby's needs, enhancing a baby's confidence and self-expression and aiding in language development.
 Whatever the practical implications of introducing baby sign to your family, it is and should be a fun way to bond with your children.